pypsa-meets-earth/pypsa-earth/doc/data_workflow.rst

 Data used by the model
 ##########################################

 To properly model any region of the Earth, PyPSA-Earth downloads and fetches different data that are explained in detail in this section.
-Here we'll look into architecture of the data workflow while practical hand-ons are given in the `Tutorial <tutorial>`_ section.
+Here we'll look into architecture of the data workflow while practical hand-ons are given in the :ref:`Tutorial <tutorial>` section.

+Two major parts of the energy modeling workflow are preparing of power grid layout and climate inputs.
+Apart of that, PyPSA-Earth is relying of a number of environmental, economical and technological datasets.

 1. Grid topology data
 ===================================